Tramadol addiction treatment includes withdrawal management, inpatient and outpatient treatment, and ongoing aftercare support.

 Treatment for Tramadol Addiction

-Tramadol is a medication that relieves moderate to severe pain.
-Although it has lower rates of addiction than other leading opioid medications, it is still a controlled substance that carries risk of addiction.1 If you or a loved one does develop a dependence on tramadol, a variety of tramadol addiction treatment options are available for successful recovery.
+Tramadol is a medication that is prescribed to relieve moderate to severe pain.
+Although it has lower rates of addiction than other leading opioid medications, it is still a controlled substance that carries the risk of addiction.1 If you or a loved one develops a dependence on tramadol, a variety of tramadol addiction treatment options are available to support long-term recovery.

 In This Article: